 Octavio Más-Arocas, conductor.

-Congratulations to our Honors Concert Competition finalists who will be featured in this program:
+Congratulations to our Honors Concert Competition winners who will be featured in this program:

 Ruoxi Bian, mezzo-soprano; Non, non, non…vous n’avez jamais from Les Hugenots by G. Meyerbeer